-Rebecca Buffum Spring (1811-1911) founded the middle-class utopian communities of The North American Phalanx at Red Bank and Raritan Bay Union at Perth Amboy.
-A Quaker abolitionist and education reformer, Spring realized her desire to create a kind of utopian retreat during the early years of her marriage when she had hoped to establish a colony for slum dwellers that would foster appreciation of art, music and classical literature.
-Although both utopian communities were inspired by French socialist Charles Fourier, the Spring couple maintained their own philanthropic, religious and entrepreneurial motivations throughout the endeavor.
+A Quaker abolitionist and education reformer, Spring realized her desire to create a kind of utopian retreat during the early years of her marriage.
+She had hoped to establish a colony for slum dwellers that would foster an appreciation of art, music, and classical literature.
+Although both utopian communities were inspired by French socialist Charles Fourier, the Spring couple maintained their own philanthropic, religious, and entrepreneurial motivations.

-During Civil War, Spring and her husband supported a Virginia-based school for slave children.
-They also financed a soup kitchen in order to aid the increasing number of fugitives and refugees traveling north in the wake of the Emancipation Proclamation.
+During the American Civil War, Spring and her husband supported a Virginia-based school for slave children.
+They also financed a soup kitchen to aid the increasing number of fugitives and refugees traveling north in the wake of the Emancipation Proclamation.
 Spring also played a critical role in the founding of an art colony at Raritan Bay Union that lasted from 1863 to 1867.